Self-test loss functions for learning weak-form operators and gradient flows: Connection with energy conservation and likelihood

-However, the above likelihood derivation requires $\nu>0$, which is necessary for the Girsanov theorem in defining a non-degenerate measure on the path space.
-In contrast, the self-test loss function applies without any constraint on $\nu$.
-In particular, when $\nu=0$, these SDEs become ODEs.
-When the deterministic systems have a random initial condition, the self-test loss function comes from the Liouville equation for their distribution flow.
+A key advantage of the self-test loss function is its applicability for both $\nu > 0$ and $\nu = 0$.
+In contrast, the likelihood-based approach requires $\nu > 0$, as this condition is essential for applying the Girsanov theorem to define a non-degenerate measure on the path space.
+The self-test loss function, however, imposes no such constraint on $\nu$.
+Notably, when $\nu = 0$, the SDE reduces to an ordinary differential equation (ODE).
+When the ODE has a random initial condition, the self-test loss function is derived from the Liouville equation governing the distribution flow.

 Importantly, as the next proposition shows, we can write the self-test loss function as a combination of expectations for probability flows.
-This allows Monte Carlo approximation of the loss function, which is particularly useful for high-dimensional problems when the data consists of sequential ensembles of samples. \begin{corollary} The self-test loss function for the differential equation \eqref{eq:SDE} or \eqref{eq:McKean-Vlasov} with $\nu\geq 0$ can be written as expectations (by setting $\Phi= 0$ for \eqref{eq:SDE}):
+This allows Monte Carlo approximation of the loss function, which is particularly useful for high-dimensional problems when the data consists of sequential ensembles of samples. \begin{corollary} The loss function of \eqref{eq:McKean-Vlasov} with $\nu\geq 0$ can be written as expectations: